 What Are Ramps and What Can I Do with Them?

 If the word "ramp" only brings to mind a highway exit, it's time to learn about "wild ramps" (which by the way, have nothing to do with driving).
 Wild ramps are part of the onion family.
 (They're also known as wild leeks or wild onions.)
-They have a sweet, earthy taste that's similar to both scallions and garlic.
+Ramps have a sweet, earthy taste that's similar to both scallions and garlic.
+The flavor can be quite spicy—like garlic—when eaten raw, but cooking ramps greatly reduces their spiciness.

 When are wild ramps in season?